Ukraine accuses ex-president over sniper deaths

 Nalyvaichenko also said that planes loaded with 5,100 kilograms of Russian-made explosives and other materials had landed at an aerodrome near Kiev from the Russian city of Chkalovsk in January.

-"They brought the means of organising the shooting and destruction of our protesters on Maidan," he said, referring to the central Kiev square which became the heart of the protests.
+"They brought the means of organizing the shooting and destruction of our protesters on Maidan," he said, referring to the central Kiev square which became the heart of the protests.

 Russia has denied any involvement in Kiev's unrest, suggesting that the protests were partly funded by the West.